 If you’ve followed my travel insurance coverage at all, you might know these two important travel insurance basics: First, most policies exclude trip-cancellation (TCI) and medical coverage for pre-existing medical conditions.
 Second, many policies will waive that exclusion if you decide to purchase both TCI and medical coverage within a short time of making your initial travel insurance payment—about a week to a month after.

-But the word “unforeseen” in your travel insurance plan can nullify that additional coverage you’ve purchased, which takes effect only if you are medically able to travel at the time you buy the insurance.
+But the word “unforeseen” in your travel insurance policy can nullify that additional coverage you’ve purchased, which takes effect only if you are medically able to travel at the time you buy the insurance.
 If a pre-existing condition would prevent you from traveling at the time you buy the insurance, you won’t be covered for any issues that stem from that condition.
 You can’t figure, “I’ll get over it,” or “I’ll cope,” and must be able to travel upon purchasing the insurance.

 A typical policy allows you to travel with a pre-existing condition that’s under control thanks to medication—but it must be fully controlled when you buy the insurance.
 If you can’t live with that uncertainty, buy a “cancel for any reason” policy, but read the fine print before you do.